By Sorsa Editorial

 Quick decision rule: if your query starts with @handle and ends with engagement filters, use /mentions.
 If it involves multiple terms, Boolean groups, or non-mention operators, use /search-tweets.

-For a deep dive on the mentions endpoint and brand-monitoring workflows, see our Twitter mentions API guide (in progress) and the /mentions endpoint reference.
+For a closer look at the mentions endpoint and brand-monitoring workflows, see our Twitter mentions API guide.

 How Sorsa Search Compares to the Official X API